spice-labs-inc/sample_project/CONTRIBUTING.md

 ## Contributing to This Project

-Thank you for your interest in contributing.
+Thank you for your interest in this project.
 We welcome all kinds of contributions: code, documentation, bug reports, feature requests, and more.
 This guide will help you get started.
-We ask that you engage with good faith, honesty, and integrity, and respect that the maintainers make the final decisions on this project.
+We ask that you engage in good faith, honesty, and integrity, and respect that the maintainers make the final decisions on this project.

 ---